-The other information comprises exclusively the management report for the year 2017, the formulation of which is the responsibility of the Company's directors and is not an integral part of the annual accounts.
+The other information comprises only the consolidated directors' report for 2017, the preparation of which is the responsibility of the Parent's directors and which does not form part of the consolidated financial statements.

-Our audit opinion on the annual accounts does not cover the consolidated management report.
-Our responsibility for the information contained in the consolidated management report is defined in the regulations governing the account auditing activity, which establishes two different levels of the same:
+Our audit opinion on the consolidated financial statements does not cover the consolidated directors' report.
+Our responsibility relating to the information contained in the consolidated directors' report is defined in the audit regulations in force, which establish two distinct levels of responsibility in this regard:

-- a) A specific level that is applicable to the status of non-financial information, as well as to certain information included in the Annual Corporate Governance Report, as defined in art.
-35.2.b) of Law 22/2015, on Audit of Accounts, which consists in verifying only that the aforementioned information has been provided in the management report or, where appropriate, that the corresponding reference to the separate report on non-financial information in the manner provided in the regulations and, if not, to report on it. - b) A general level applicable to the rest of the information included in the management report, which consists of evaluating and reporting on the concordance of the aforementioned information with the annual accounts, based on the knowledge of the entity obtained in carrying out the audit of the aforementioned accounts and without including information other than that obtained as evidence during the same, as well as evaluating and reporting whether the content and presentation of this part of the management report are in accordance with the regulations that are applicable.
-If, based on the work we have done, we conclude that there are material inaccuracies, we are obliged to report it.
+- a) A specific level that applies to the consolidated non-financial information statement, as well as to certain information included in the Annual Corporate Governance Report, as defined in Article 35.2.b) of Spanish Audit Law 22/2015, which consists solely of checking that the aforementioned information has been provided in the consolidated directors' report, or, as the case may be, that the consolidated directors' report contains the corresponding reference to the separate report on non-financial information as provided for in the applicable legislation and, if this is not the case, reporting this fact. - b) A general level applicable to the other information included in the consolidated directors' report, which consists of evaluating and reporting on whether the aforementioned information is consistent with the consolidated financial statements, based on the knowledge of the Group obtained in the audit of those consolidated financial statements and excluding any information other than that obtained as evidence during the audit, as well as evaluating and reporting on whether the content and presentation of this section of the consolidated directors' report are in conformity with the applicable regulations.
+If, based on the work we have performed, we conclude that there are material misstatements, we are required to report that fact.

-On the basis of the work done, as described above, we have verified that the information mentioned in section a) above is provided in the consolidated management report and that the rest of the information contained in the consolidated management report agrees with that of the annual accounts for 2017 and its content and presentation are in accordance with the applicable regulations.
+Based on the work performed, as described above, we have checked that the information described in section a) above is provided in the consolidated directors' report and that the other information in the consolidated directors' report is consistent with that contained in the consolidated financial statements for 2017 and its content and presentation are in conformity with the applicable regulations.